peterjc/flake8-black/README.rst

 Installation and usage
 ----------------------

-Python 3.6 or later is required to run ``black``, so that is recommanded but ``black`` can be used on Python code written for older versions of Python.
+Python 3.6 or later is required to run ``black``, so that is recommanded, but ``black`` can be used on Python code written for older versions of Python.

 Install ``flake8-black`` using ``pip``, which should install ``flake8`` and